 I’ve spoken a lot about how important it is to validate your product ideas and to really know your customer.
+Today we’re going to talk about how to carry out your own customer and market research.
 I’m delighted to share some insights from an expert in this area.

 Abbey Teunis is the Founder and Director of Embark Insight.